Using Watermarks to Protect Published Works

 60

-The effectiveness of watermarks and noise patterns will vary depending on the AI model and fine-tuning algorithms use to generate images.
-As such, we cannot guarentee that the expected results will be achived in all situations.
+The effectiveness of watermarks and noise patterns varies depending on the AI image generator and the influence of fine-tuned algorithms used to create the images.
+Therefore, we cannot guarantee which results will be reflected in which environment and with which Ai image generator.

 Comment